healeycodes/healeycodes.com/posts/creating-the-golfcart-programming-language.md

 When I needed to make a design decision for Golfcart, I drew from internal feelings about how computer programs _should_ run.
 It feels good to own a slice of my computing experience.

-Check out the source code and grab the binaries at [https://github.com/healeycodes/golfcart](https://github.com/healeycodes/golfcart) ⛳.
+Check out the source and grab the binaries at [https://github.com/healeycodes/golfcart](https://github.com/healeycodes/golfcart) ⛳.

 ## Learning Resources